loshjarson/Cooks-Assistant/README.md

 # Cooks-Assistant
-An online recipe and grocery list manger.
+An online recipe and grocery list manager.